Elsie Eleanor Verity: Memberships

 Verity became the first female Fellow of the Institute of the Motor Trade.
 She remained active even after closing the garage.
 She was also a member of the Manchester Soroptimists’ women's group where she was an active vice-chairwoman in 1931, captaining a cricket team playing against the Liverpool Soroptimists.
 She joined the Women's Engineering Society in 1939 and was chair of the Manchester branch before going on to be Vice-President of the Society in 1947–8.
 She turned down the Presidency as it coincided with the compulsory purchase of her garage property for the expansion of Manchester University, when she had to rebuild her business.
 Verity made regular donations in support of the organisation and was advertised her garage in The Woman Engineer journal for over 20 years.
-She was elected tp membership of the Manchester Literary and Philosophical Society in 1952 while living on Brantingham Road, Whalley Range, Manchester.
+She was elected to membership of the Manchester Literary and Philosophical Society in 1952 while living on Brantingham Road, Whalley Range, Manchester.